ayared/recap-generator/README.md

 # recap-generator

 recap-generator automatically creates the skeleton for an FPL recap email.
-It can be run from the command-line as ./recapper.py.
+It can be run from the command-line as `python recapper.py`.
 The only input that it needs from the user is the current gameweek.

 To run successfully, you will have to create your own config.py file, structured as follows: